ungoogled-software/ungoogled-chromium/BUILDING.md

 Debian packages will appear in the current working directory.

-## Arch Linux

-For Arch Linux, consider using [Inox patchset](//github.com/gcarq/inox-patchset); one of the projects which ungoogled-chromium draws its patches from.
-It offers pre-built binaries and is also available in AUR.

 ## Windows

 Google only supports [Windows 7 x64 or newer](https://chromium.googlesource.com/chromium/src/+/51.0.2704.106/docs/windows_build_instructions.md#Setting-up-the-environment-for-Visual-Studio).
 These instructions are tested on Windows 10 Home x64.